goodday451999/Design-Algorithm-And-Analysis/README.md

 # Assignment 3:
 Write an efficient algorithm to solve a cubic equation of the form x^3−n=0, for some input value of n, by using a repetitive algorithm.
 Draw a graph of accuracy/error in the answer vs. total number of repetitions.
 Do the necessary experimentation and analysis with your algorithm.

+# Assignment 4:
+Write an efficient algorithm to merge two given large Heaps of different sizes to create one large Heap.
+Do this merging using Heap Insertion approach where you insert elements of one Heap, one-by-one, into the other Heap.
+Trace the movement of elements in every step of the execution of your algorithm.

 # Team:
 * Parag Parihar(IIT2016095)
 * Raksit Sai(IIT2016126)